avlasov-lohika-tix/grpc-kotlin-test/README.md

 ## How it works?

-If you make call to the next url http://localhost:8081/standard/array-list?elements=100&iterations=10, then the system will make the next steps:
+If you make a call to the next URL http://localhost:8081/standard/array-list?elements=100&iterations=10, then the system will make the next steps:

 1. Generate a list of 100 elements
 2. Create StreamObserver for responses
-3. Retrieve all responses for 10 times
+3. Retrieve all responses ten times
 4. Generate statistic of an operation

 Statistic example: